-A CAT therapy can be accepted as the training component and this would usually mean that a therapy in the year before you start the course is accepted.
+A CAT therapy delivered by an ACAT member (a therapist who abides by ACATs code of ethics) can be accepted as the training component.
+This would usually mean that a therapy in the year before you start the course is accepted.
 If it is longer you would need to discuss and put a case forward.
 This is an ACAT Training Committee requirement that applies to all courses and is not just a local course decision so if it falls more than 12 months before we'd need to raise this with Training Committee.